5 Major Factors to Ranking in Etsy Search

 Renewing your listings is not a strategy that many Etsy store owners know about or practice.

 Some of the best sellers keep this industry secret under wraps.

-Renewing listings has been proven to be a cost-effective way of increasing sales.
+Renewing listings have been proven to be a cost-effective way of increasing sales.

-Most high ranked listings are renewed every 5 – 7 days and costs an average of over a dollar to renew.
+Most high ranked listings are renewed every 5 – 7 days and cost an average of over a dollar to renew.